bertofurth/Seagate-Central-Toolchain/README.md

-Since the version of glibc and glibc_ports being used is quite old (v2.11) a few minor patches need to be applied when using modern compilation tools.
+Since the version of glibc and glibc_ports being used is quite old (v2.11) a few minor patches need to be applied when using modern compilation tools otherwise errors will occur during the build.
 These patches are included in this project and can be applied from the src directory as follows.

     patch -p0 < ../0001-Seagate-Central-glibc-2.11.patch
     patch -p0 < ../0002-Seagate-Central-glibc-ports.patch